resultakak/angular-widgetbox/README.md

 app.controller('MainController', function($scope){
   // We have 4 columns with one widget in each of them
   $scope.columns = [ [{ }], [{ }], [{ }], [{ }] ];
   // The angular-widgetbox directive calls this method when a widget is moved
   $scope.widgetboxOnWidgetMove = function(sourceColumn, sourcePosition, targetColumn, targetPosition){
     $scope.$apply(function(){
-      if(targetColumn){
+      // The actual movement of the widget happens here, and that's not covered by this module
+      // You can copy this snippet if you like - it does the job. if(targetColumn){
         var widget = $scope.columns[parseInt(sourceColumn, 10)].splice(parseInt(sourcePosition, 10), 1)[0];
         var target = $scope.columns[parseInt(targetColumn, 10)];